- Who wrote the Leap Manifesto?

 - Is this just for Canada?
 My country needs to leap too.

-Canada is the first country to unveil a Leap Manifesto but there are already active groups working toward one for Australia and Britain and there has been interest expressed from around the world, including in the U.S., where such a tool could be very useful in the 2016 elections.
-We do not have the capacity or desire to control how this idea is developed out internationally.
-However, we urge those who want to start their own Leap Manifesto group to cast as wide and as inclusive a net as possible.
+Canada is the first country to unveil a Leap Manifesto but there are already active groups working toward one in other countries.
+We urge those who want to start their own Leap Manifesto project to cast as wide and as inclusive a net as possible.
 Key to our collaboration was having a huge diversity of groups involved from the start, ranging from grassroots migrant-rights activists to high-level labour leaders.
 We feel strongly that this process should not be lead by any political party, no matter how aligned their policies are.